cedadev/jasmin-workshop/exercises/ex03/README.md

 > 1. How could you share data on JASMIN with users outside of JASMIN?

-Using the logic above, you could set the permissions on the file/directory so that they're "world-readable" ...but can the "world" see the file?
+Using the logic above, you could set the permissions on the file/directory so that they're "world-readable" ...but can the outside "world" see the file?
 Not by default.
 File systems on JASMIN aren't visible outside of JASMIN, and can't be mounted remotely.

 There are a couple of methods by which this can be done, however: